 Barton Fink: Oh, I don't know.
 I'll be here indefinitely.

 Chet: Res.
 That'll be $25.50 a week payable in advance.
 Checkout time is twelve sharp, but you can forget about that on account of you're a res.
 Now if you need anything, anything at all, just pick up your personal in-room telephone and talk to me.
 My name is Chet.
 Although we do provide privacy for the residential guests, we are also a full-service hotel including complementary shoeshine.
 My name is Chet.

 [writes his name on a slip of paper in capital letters with an exclamation point and passes it to Barton]

-Charlie: Hell you've got it made writing for the pictures, beating out that competition, and me being patronizing!
-Is the egg showing, or what?
+Charlie Meadows: Hell, you've got it made writing for the pictures, beating out that competition, and me being patronizing!
+Is the egg showing or what?

 W.P.
 Mayhew: Me I just enjoy making things up.
 Yessah escape.
 Its when I can't write I can't escape myself, I want to rip my head off and run screaming down the street with my balls in a fruit pickers pail.